 2. A worker with a set of torque wrenches.
 The worker is responsible for choosing units of measure, torque values and ensuring that proper technique is used to maximize accuracy and quality.
 Post assembly inspection is still critical in evaluating and maintaining required quality levels because there is no documentation that the work was done properly.

 5. A worker or a robot with a DC Nut runner.
 The speed, power, control, and accuracy you get from adding DC tools come with an appropriate price.
 If you have the volume and the budget these solutions can provide real ROI for your assembly.
 There may be a trade-off.
-In this case the trade off may be the ability to access all of fasteners and gain the control that you have with the DC tool.
+In this case, the tradeoff may be the ability to access all of the fasteners and gain the control that you have with the DC tool.
 Wireless hand torque tools and process controllers may still play an important part of the equation if you want supervisory control and data acquisition.

 6. Total Robotic Assembly.
 The ultimate assembly solution comes at a premium price.
 You gain ultimate control and in exchange give up the flexibility.
 Ask the robot to step outside the tasks for which it was designed and your investment of resources can be stretched to the limits.

-Scenarios #1 and #6 are the extremes in the error proofing spectrum.
-While a nut runner is highly effective the typically cannot reach all fasteners.
+Scenarios #1 and #6 are the extremes in the error-proofing spectrum.
+While a nut runner is highly effective they typically cannot reach all fasteners.
 What do you do then?
 And, When you tighten those fasteners how do you get the performance data and documentation integrated into the MES?
 That is where Scenario #4 really adds value to the equation.

 By looking at which scenario best represents your current situation you can explore other options to increase throughput, cut rework, and gather required data.

 To read more about error proofing, explore these pages:

 Sturtevant Richmont tools are proudly made by in Carol Stream, Illinois highly capable hands.